 When mounting the Switch on the wall, the Switch should be mounted horizontally.
-The front panel should face either up or down.
-The unit should not be positioned vertically when mounted.
+The front panel should face either up or down (see Figure 3-4).
+The unit should not be positioned vertically when mounted (see Figure 3-5).

 You will need two suitable screws to mount the Switch.
-Use the template above to plan your installation.